Tara From Satara

-Tara From Satara is an Indian family drama television series. that premiered on 19 August 2019 on Sony Entertainment Television.
+Tara From Satara is an Indian family drama television series. that premiered on 19 August 2019 on Sony TV.
 Produced by Ranjeet Thakur and Hemant Ruprell, it stars Roshni Walia.

 Plot

 Tara from Satara revolves around the story of two sisters from Satara - Tara Mane and her elder sister Radhika Mane.
 The two sisters love to dance and are very fond of it, too, the only difference being - Radhika does classical Kathak dance whereas Tara likes to do Bollywood moves.

 Radhika learns Kathak from her father Sachin Mane, a well trained classical dancer, who at present dislikes Bollywood dance, but in his past, he was part of the Bollywood Showbiz.
 He went to fulfill his dream in Mumbai but was unable to do so.
 This regret in him made him dislike Bollywood and totally against people who dances on Bollywood numbers or listen to Bollywood music in his home or his neighbourhood.

 Tara, who is very fond of Bollywood music and fan of MK (a Bollywood artist), is not good in studies and is seen dancing to Bollywood music, which irks her father.
 Her failing grades makes Tara doubt herself and in this process tries to quit dancing for the sake of studies, but in vain.
 Tara is only supported by her Aaji, her paternal grandmother, who has full faith in her granddaughter and thinks that one day Tara will shine like a star and be the pride of her father, much unlike her present situation.

 Tara gets selected in a local audition in a Dance Reality show called "Dancer No. 1".
 She gets selected for a large audition in Mumbai and awarded a pass (yellow card) but since it involves Bollywood and showbiz, her father is angered, so she hides the fact that she was the one selected.
 Her elder sister Radhika takes the blame and the yellow card.
 But as Radhika was a responsible child of her father, he consoles himself although he rejects the yellow card and throws it away (but Tara finds it and preserves it).

 One day, in a local competition, the footfall of Radhika and her team dips, while it aggressively increases for a team owned by Rægo, a dance trainer who practices Bollywood.
 This insult, along with the increasing poverty, the fear of getting his dance academy closed, makes Sachin Mane change his decision and send his daughter to Dancer No. 1, although he orders her daughter Radhika to strictly perform Kathak and other Indian classical dance forms and stay away from Bollywood and showbiz.